 Once you’ve successfully logged in, the page will now look like this:

 The application has five parts, but several parts have more than one page.
-If you are not already logged in, you will need your sponsor’s information, your school’s information, and the bank account you want to use for payments.
+If you are not already logged in, you will need your sponsor’s information and the bank account you want to use for payments.

 Once you complete the application, you will receive a confirmation page that looks like this:

-The VA usually reviews applications within 30 days, and then they’ll send you a Certificate of Eligibility by mail.
-If they have questions, or your application is denied, that will also happen by mail.
+The VA usually reviews applications in around 30 days.
+Then, they’ll send you a Certificate of Eligibility by regular US mail.
+If they have questions, or your application is denied, that will also happen by regular US mail.